Associate Professor of French and Italian

 “Philosophy and Its Poor: Rancière and The Philosophical Tradition”, chapter in Rancière, Key Concepts, Jean-Philippe Deranty, Acumen, 2010, pp.38-54.

-"The classics and Critical Theory in Postmodern France: The case of Jacques Rancière," in Jacque Rancière: History, Politics, Aesthetics, Duke University Press, 2009, pp.67-82.
+"The Classics and Critical Theory in Postmodern France : The case of Jacques Rancière", in Jacques Rancière : History, Politics, Aesthetics, Duke University Press, 2009, pp. 67-82.

-When the Word Becomes Flesh: Language and Human Nature, New York, Semiotext(e), forthcoming 2013 (Translation, edition and critical introduction of Paolo Virno, Quando il verbo si fa carne.
+When the Word Becomes Flesh: Language and Human Nature, New York, Semiotext(e), 2015.
+(Translation, edition and critical introduction of Paolo Virno, Quando il verbo si fa carne.
 Linguaggio e natura umana, Torino, Bollati Boringhieri 2003).

 Capital and Affects: The Politics of the Language Economy.
 New York, Semiotext(e), 2011.
 (Translation, edition and critical introduction of Christian Marazzi, Il Posto dei Calzini.
 La svolta linguistica dell’economia e I suoi effetti nella politica, Bellinzona, Casagrande Editore, 2001).